 Observe that $r_e \in CDR(\Z^n, X) - CDR(\Z^{n-1}, X)$ because otherwise $\gamma_e \cdot T = S$, that is, $u = v,\ S = T$ and thus $\gamma_e \in Stab_G(T)$ - a contradiction.

 Now, we can give an inductive definition of effective hierarchy for a finitely generated $\Z^n$-free group $G$.
-We say that $G$ has an {\em effective hierarchy over an alphabet $X$} if the following conditions are satisfied. \begin{enumerate} \item[(EFH1)] If $n = 1$ then $G$ has effective representation by $\Z^n$-words over the alphabet $X$. \item[(EFH2)] If $n > 1$ then in the presentation (\ref{eq:presentation}) for $G$ \begin{enumerate} \item[(a)] each vertex group $G_v$ is given in the form $f_v \ast K_v \ast f_v^{-1}$, where $K_v$ has effective hierarchy over $X$ (we assume that effective hierarchy is defined for $K_v$ by induction) and $f_v$ is a computable $\Z^n$-word over $X$, \item[(b)] for each edge group $G_e$, its images in the corresponding vertex groups have effective presentations over $X$, \item[(c)] each $r_e$ in the representation $\gamma_e = f_S \ast r_e \ast f_T^{-1}$ is given as a computable $\Z^n$-word over $X$. \end{enumerate} \end{enumerate}
+We say that $G$ has an {\em effective hierarchy over an alphabet $X$} if the following conditions are satisfied. \begin{enumerate} \item[(EFH1)] If $n = 1$, then $G$ has an effective representation by $\Z$-words over the alphabet $X$. \item[(EFH2)] If $n > 1$, then in the presentation (\ref{eq:presentation}) for $G$ \begin{enumerate} \item[(a)] each vertex group $G_v$ is given in the form $f_v \ast K_v \ast f_v^{-1}$, where $K_v$ has an effective hierarchy over $X$ (we assume that effective hierarchy is defined for $K_v$ by induction) and $f_v$ is a computable $\Z^n$-word over $X$, \item[(b)] for each edge group $G_e$, its images in the corresponding vertex groups have effective representations over $X$, \item[(c)] each $r_e$ in $\gamma_e$ represented as the product $\gamma_e = f_S \ast r_e \ast f_T^{-1}$ is given as a computable $\Z^n$-word over $X$. \end{enumerate} \end{enumerate}

 Observe that from the definition above it follows that effective hierarchy over $X$ implies effective representation over $X$.